victorca25/traiNNer/README.md

 - [ ] Downscale images before and/or after inference.
 Helps in cleaning up some noise or bring images back to the original scale.
 - [ ] Adopt SRPGAN's extraction of features from the discriminator to test if it reduces compute usage
 - [ ] Import GMFN's recurrent network and add the feature loss to their MSE model, should have better MSE results with SRGAN's features/textures (Needs testing)
-- [ ] Import PPON's inference network to train using BasicSR's framework.
-They use dilated convolutions to increase receptive field and compare against ESRGAN with perceptually good results

 Done
 - [:white_check_mark:] Add on the fly augmentations (gaussian noise, blur, JPEG compression).
 - [:white_check_mark:] Add TV loss/regularization options.
 Useful for denoising tasks, reduces Total Variation.
 - [:white_check_mark:] Add HFEN loss.
 Useful to keep high frequency information.
 Used Gaussian filter to reduce the effect of noise.
 - [:white_check_mark:] Add [Partial Convolution based Padding](https://github.com/NVIDIA/partialconv) (PartialConv2D).
 It should help prevent edge padding issues.
 Zero padding is the default and typically has best performance, PartialConv2D has better performance and converges faster for segmentation and classification (https://arxiv.org/pdf/1811.11718.pdf).
 Code has been added, but the switch makes pretained models using Conv2D incompatible.
 Training new models for testing.
 (May be able to test inpainting and denoising)
+- [:white_check_mark:] Added SSIM and MS-SSIM loss functions.
+Originally needed to replicate the PPON training code, it can also be used on ESRGAN models
+- [:white_check_mark:] Import PPON's inference network to train using BasicSR's framework.
+They use dilated convolutions to increase receptive field and compare against ESRGAN with perceptually good results
+- [:round_pushpin:] partial implementation of the PPON training, based on the original paper.
+It's still missing some things like: Multiscale L1 in phase 2 (currently it only does the L1 calculation at full scale) and modifying the learning strategy (currently, it's still using ESRGAN's, but will need to change the scheduler to StepLR).
+Additionally, added TV Loss to phase 1 (Content Reconstruction), HFEN to phase 2 (Structure Reconstruction) and left phase 3 (Perceptual Reconstruction) with the same GAN and VGG_Feature loss as the original.

 An image super-resolution toolkit flexible for development.
 It now provides: